yijiehe01/business-cybercrime-victimization/README.md

-Analytic code used in the study 'The Dynamics and Predictors of Repeat and Multiple Victimisation in Business Cybercrime: An Analysis of the UK Cyber Security Breaches Survey'.
+Analytic code used in the study 'Once Bitten, Twice Shy?
+Understanding Repeat and Multiple Victimization in Business Cybercrime'.